Thomas-Wood-Eng/FlappyBirdGame/README.md

 # Flappy Bird Game
 This is a Flappy Bird game project developed in Unity.
 The objective of the game is to guide a bird through pipes without hitting them.
 The game ends when the bird collides with a pipe or the ground.
+The game gets progressivly harder, and contains moving pipes for extra difficulty.

 ## Getting Started
 To get started with this project, you will need to have Unity installed on your computer.
 You can download Unity from the official website: https://unity.com/.
 Once you have Unity installed, you can clone this repository or download the source code as a zip file.